 Architecture drawings are the foundation of every successful construction and remodeling project.
 And fortunately, it’s easier than ever to create different types of architectural drawings.

-With modern software you — even with limited design experience — can create professional architectural drawings in just a few hours.
+With modern architectural drawing software, you — even with limited design experience — can create complete architecture plan drawings in just a few hours.

 An architectural drawing is a sketch, plan, diagram, or schematic that communicates detailed information about a building.
-Architects and designers create these types of technical drawings during the planning stages of a construction project.
+Architects and designers create these types of technical drawings during the planning stages of construction projects.
+They also create construction drawings to be used by the field teams during the building phase.

 Architecture drawings are important for several reasons:

-• They help owners and project planners understand how a building will look and function when it’s finished.
+- They help owners, managers, and other project stakeholders understand how a building will look and function when it’s finished.

-• They give necessary information and instructions so the construction crew can build the structure.
+- They give necessary information and instructions so the construction crew can build the structure and adhere to building codes.

 The road to a completed project starts with a detailed set of architecture plan drawings.
-Here are 11 common types of drawings you might need.
+Here are 13 common types of drawings you might need depending on whether you’re working on small residential remodels or large commercial buildings.

-The site plan provides an aerial view of the building and its surrounding property.
+The site plan provides an aerial view of the horizontal plane of the building and its surrounding property.
 Sometimes it’ll even show neighboring buildings or infrastructure like roads.

-Site plans are important for showing exactly how the structure is positioned concerning the property boundaries.
+Site plans are important for showing exactly how the structure is positioned on the construction site in relation to the property boundaries.
 Also, the site plan drawings can give detailed info and dimensions for landscaping features, driveways, patios, and other outdoor design elements.

 With modern home design software like Cedreo, you can even create 3D site plans that show the landscaping design along with a 3D floor plan drawing of the home’s interior.